iagoleal/iagoleal.github.io/content/posts/ising-qubo-milp.md

 I recommend converting your models to Julia just so you can put this lib into good use.
 It is this great.
 In fact,
-they accompanying paper [@qubojl] is a great place to further understand the techniques we discussed here.
+the accompanying paper [@qubojl] is a great place to further understand the techniques we discussed here.

 ```{=bibtex}
 @misc{qubojl,